dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 - Follow the same process for the creation of a client vm (if you want/need to).
 You need a different `.img`, and to adapt the network configuration appropriately to reserve a different IP.
 Configuration examples are given in the [cloud_configs](./cloud_configs/) folder.
+- The provided scripts are modified versions of those provided by AMD [here](https://github.com/AMDESE/linux-svsm).
+The patched versions are also in [this](https://github.com/dimstav23/linux-svsm/tree/gdpruler_patched_build) repository.

 ### 6. Inside the guest VM, verify that AMD SEV-SNP is enabled:
 `sudo dmesg | grep snp -i ` should indicate `Memory Encryption Features active: AMD SEV SEV-ES SEV-SNP`